Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Experimental Setup

 \subsection{Baselines}

+For all datasets, we establish a lower bound by pairing mismatched brain signals with the target text.
+We also implement a simple baseline that encodes brain signals with a ViT encoder followed by a linear layer before feeding them into an LLM.

-For the NSD dataset, we compare models trained solely on single-subject data to ensure a fair evaluation.
+For the NSD dataset, we compare models trained solely on single-subject data to ensure a fair evaluation (See Appendix \ref{app:other_sub} for the results of other subjects).
 The following baselines are considered: SDRecon \cite{takagi2023high}, UniBrain \cite{mai2023unibrain}, and BrainCap \cite{ferrante2023brain}, which primarily utilize linear regression to map fMRI to LLM input space.
 OneLLM \cite{han2024onellm} stands out as an MLLM that aligns fMRI, alongside seven other modalities, with language.
 BrainChat \cite{huang2025brainchat} employs contrastive cross‑attention to align fMRI with text.
 UMBRAE \cite{xia2024umbrae} maps fMRI embeddings into the same space as image embeddings to leverage MLLMs' native image‑understanding capabilities.
 MindLLM \cite{qiu2025mindllm} employs a neuroscience-informed attention mechanism for fMRI decoding.
-Notably, all baseline methods consider only unimodal brain representations, whereas our model effectively exploits the brain’s multimodal capabilities.
+Notably, all baseline methods consider only unimodal brain representations, whereas our model effectively exploits the brain’s multimodal capabilities (See Appendix \ref{app:method_comp}).

-For all other datasets, most of the methods mentioned above were not applied due to their heavy reliance on visual stimuli.
-Instead, we establish a lower bound by using randomly selected brain signals.
-We also implement a simple baseline that encodes brain signals with a ViT encoder followed by a linear layer before feeding them into an LLM.
-Furthermore, BrainLLM \cite{ye2025generative} serves as a key baseline thanks to its intuitive, generalizable framework.
+For other datasets, most of the methods mentioned above were not applied due to their heavy reliance on visual stimuli.
+We therefore use BrainLLM \cite{ye2025generative} as a principal baseline due to its intuitive and broadly generalizable framework.
 For the Huth dataset, we include an additional competitive baseline proposed by \citet{tang2023semantic}.